rajnathsah/Python_OracleDBConnection/README.md

 Extract zip file to any location and update environment variable by including the path of extracted folder.
 For more details, please refer [cx_Oracle](https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html) installation document.

 Another userful link from oracle on getting started with [cx_Oracle](https://developer.oracle.com/databases/database-for-python-developers-1.html) with examples.

+File dbconnection.py has example to select and insert data, it also has example of executing function and procedure from python.

 Happy Learning!